Standard Origami incantations

 The npm run start command for most Origami sample projects will issue the following command:

-The purpose of the incantation is to serve the site.ori file locally, reloading the file if it or anything else in the src folder changes.
+The purpose of the incantation is to serve the site.ori file locally.

 The npm run build command for most Origami sample projects will issue this command: